 Vienna Restaurant Week

 Foodies, rejoice!
-From March 3-12, Town of Vienna Restaurant Week returns with over 50+ restaurants serving up three courses at a discount for brunch, lunch, and dinner.
-Brunch and lunch menus will cost $25, while dinner will be $35 to $40 per person.
+From March 3-10, Town of Vienna Restaurant Week returns with over 50+ restaurants serving up three courses at a discount for brunch, lunch, and dinner.
+Explore your options and special deals for dine-in, delivery, or takeout.
 Find the full list of participating restaurants here

 Have a Slice of Pi(e)